Home > Living and Working Well > Healthy Lifestyles > Alcohol

 Mortality

-Figure 7: Alcohol and mortality
+Figure 2: Alcohol and mortality

-Figure 8: Trend in alcohol-specific mortality for males and females, Blackpool, North West and England
+Figure 3: Trend in alcohol-specific mortality, Blackpool, North West and England

-Alcohol-related mortality includes conditions wholly-attributable and partially-attributable to alcohol.
-Figure 9 shows the trend in alcohol-related mortality for males and females in Blackpool compared to the North West and England as a whole.
-The male and female mortality rates have been significantly higher than England for a number of years.*
+Alcohol-related mortality includes conditions wholly and partially-attributable to alcohol.
+Figure 4 shows the trend in alcohol-related mortality for males and females in Blackpool compared to the North West and England as a whole.
+There has been no significant change in alcohol-related mortality in Blackpool for either males or females since 2016.

-Figure 9: Trend in alcohol-related mortality for males and females, Blackpool, North West and England
+Figure 4: Trend in alcohol-related mortality for males and females, Blackpool, North West and England

 Hospital admissions